 4D Answer: If you’ve made the decision to become a successful leader in Society 4.0, you should study everything you can about Society 3.0 and what caused it to collapse.
 This is so that you can learn from our mistakes to avoid repeating them in Society 4.0.

 Videos to Watch: How Big Oil Conquered the World, Why Big Oil Conquered the World, Data is the New Oil.
-Once the role of middlemen in the evolution of societies is understood, watch this early talk about blockchain: How the blockchain is changing money and business by Don Tapscott.
+Once the role of middlemen in the evolution of societies is understood, watch this early talk about blockchain: by Don Tapscott.

 3D Answer: The standard answer compares the Industrial Revolution to the coming Automation Revolution by saying that not all jobs will disappear and that necessity will invent new jobs that we cannot conceive of yet.
 Some point to the WEF recommendation which is to learn to do things machines can’t do well and learn to work with them, rather than competing with them.
 Menial jobs like cashiers, drivers, burger flipping, miners are often cited with the gleeful announcement that we should be happy for these dirty, dangerous and demeaning jobs to disappear.
 Little practical advice is given to those who currently perform triple-d jobs, except that we are to “manage the transition.”